 If you want to feel like you’re on a beach vacation when you’re at home, then the tropical style is just for you.
 Envision a toned-down beach house.
 You’ll find lots of natural materials in the furniture, such as bamboo and wicker, as well as loud prints of floral and palm leaves.

 Paint colours: create a sunny yet calming atmosphere with pastels and light, pale colours such as peaches, greens, blue tones and neutrals.

 Light-coloured hardwood floors are a staple for a Scandinavian home.
 This interior design style also tends to be simple, clean and light in colour.
 You may see some splashes of colour on rugs, sofas and beddings, but the most crucial focal point of all is the fireplace.
-It keeps the house feeling and looking cozy.
+It keeps the house feeling and looking cosy.

 When you step into a southwestern home, the first thing you’ll notice is the overwhelmingly warm and Earthy tones.
 Leather and suede textures, as well as bold geometric patterns, can usually be found on upholstery.
 Terra cotta tiling is another classic Southwestern home characteristic.